martbetz/martbetz.github.io/faq.md

 ### Where are you from? ###

-The land of dragons.
+The land of sheep and dragons.

 ### Will you repair my camera/lens? ###

-I lack the time and resources.
+I don't have the time and I don't have the patience.

 ### Can I hire you? ###

-I'm not a professional; I’m a hippie of hobbies.
+I'm not a professional; I’m a hippie with a hobby.

-### Can I Contribute? ###

-You'd do better posting elsewhere and sending me a link.